 Home

-It provides a private, safe online forum for women involved in technical aspects of computing.
-Our members gain support by networking, sharing advice and experiences, and collaborating on various projects.
+Systers was originally developed as an electronic mailing list for women working in computer science.
+Today it continues to provide a private, safe online space for women involved in all technical aspects of computing to grow, learn and, succeed.
+Gain support by networking, sharing advice and experiences, and collaborating on various projects.
 We welcome women of all ages and at any stage of their studies or careers.

 Get in touch with one of our Affinity Groups!